YuezhenQin/YuezhenQin/README.md

 @Yuezhen Qin is a software developer from Beijing, China.
-He works and lives in Guangzhou, China and completed MSc.
-CompSci at the University of Warwick.
+He works and lives in Guangzhou, China.

 He writes down code to express himself.
 He implements data structures, algorithms, and worked on full stack.
 Now he places his focus on distributed ledger technologies for bank.